Beef Info

 Our beef is USDA-inspected and processed at Bear Mountain Beef in Hawk Springs, WY.
 The USDA states frozen, well-sealed beef can last "for a long time" (we have personally stored beef for 2+ years), but they recommend 12 months.

 Vacuum seals are not perfect.
 Over time and with handling, the seal can break and lose the vacuum.
-There may be cuts that do lose their seal and should be used ASAP.
+There may be cuts that do lose their seal and should be used ASAP for best quaility.

 Where are they processed?